getporter/porter/docs/content/cnab/_index.md

 * [CNAB Dependencies] ✅ - Covers bundles depending upon other bundles, for example WordPress depending upon a MySQL bundle.
 The spec is still in DRAFT and has major changes planned.
-Porter suports the DRAFT and serves as the reference implementation of the spec, vetting proposals to this spec before they are adopted.
+Porter supports the DRAFT and serves as the reference implementation of the spec, vetting proposals to this spec before they are adopted.

 * [Credential Sets] ✅ - Covers managing credential sets on the client-side and passing